RSAHETIYA/Interactive-Lab-Hub/Lab 1/README.md

 _Goals:_ What are the goals of each player? (e.g., jumping to a tree, opening the fridge).

 The interactive device can be anything *except* a computer, a tablet computer or a smart phone, but the main way it interacts needs to be using light.
+_Smart Pot:_ This pot will measure the soil moisture continuously and relay back the status through an LED ring on the top lip.
+This LED ring will change color gradually with respect to the soil moisture and will go through a color spectrum of green (100% moisture), yellow (50% moisture), and red (0% moisture).

-\*\***Describe your setting, players, activity and goals here.**\*\*
+\*\***Describe your setting, players, activity and goals here.**\*\* _Setting:_ Around the house probably sometime in the afternoon.

+_Players:_ Since this is a device to be used in a household, theoretically the players can include any demographic, but the device is meant to mainly interact with the person watering/taking care of the plants.

+_Activity:_ What is happening between the actors?
+The user is to observe the status of the soil moisture through the pot's display light and, if needed, water the plant.

+_Goals:_ What are the goals of each player? (e.g., jumping to a tree, opening the fridge).
+The goal of the user is to easily take care of their plants by not underwatering or overwatering them.

 Storyboards are a tool for visually exploring a users interaction with a device.
 They are a fast and cheap method to understand user flow, and iterate on a design before attempting to build on it.
 Take some time to read through this explanation of [storyboarding in UX design](https://www.smashingmagazine.com/2017/10/storyboarding-ux-design/).
 Sketch seven storyboards of the interactions you are planning. **It does not need to be perfect**, but must get across the behavior of the interactive device and the other characters in the scene.